RenderKit/oidn/README.md

 Join our [mailing
 list](https://groups.google.com/d/forum/openimagedenoise/) to receive
-release announcements and major news regarding Open Image Denoise.
+release announcements and major news regarding Intel Open Image Denoise.

-# Building Open Image Denoise from Source
+# Compiling Intel Open Image Denoise

-The latest Open Image Denoise sources are always available at the [Open Image Denoise GitHub repository](http://github.com/OpenImageDenoise/oidn).
+The latest Intel Open Image Denoise sources are always available at the [Intel Open Image Denoise GitHub repository](http://github.com/OpenImageDenoise/oidn).
 The default `master` branch should always point to the latest tested bugfix release.

 ## Prerequisites

-Open Image Denoise currently supports 64-bit Linux, Windows, and macOS operating systems.
-In addition, before you can build Open Image Denoise you need the following prerequisites:
+Intel Open Image Denoise currently supports 64-bit Linux, Windows, and macOS operating systems.
+In addition, before you can build Intel Open Image Denoise you need the following prerequisites:

-  - You can clone the latest Open Image Denoise sources
+  - You can clone the latest Intel Open Image Denoise sources
         via:

         git clone --recursive https://github.com/OpenImageDenoise/oidn.git

-  - To build Open Image Denoise you need [CMake](http://www.cmake.org) 3.1 or later, a C++11 compiler (we recommend using Clang, but also support GCC, Microsoft Visual Studio 2015 or later, and [Intel® C++ Compiler](https://software.intel.com/en-us/c-compilers) 17.0 or later), and Python 2.7 or later.
+  - To build Intel Open Image Denoise you need [CMake](http://www.cmake.org) 3.1 or later, a C++11 compiler (we recommend using Clang, but also support GCC, Microsoft Visual Studio 2015 or later, and [Intel® C++ Compiler](https://software.intel.com/en-us/c-compilers) 17.0 or later), and Python 2.7 or later.